 required for program

-Engage in the business world, under the guidance of Christian faculty with global business experience.
-The business administration program prepares you for a variety of careers in organizations and teaches areas of business such as accounting, management, entrepreneurship, finance, corporate strategies, marketing, business information systems, business law, and economics.
+Engage in the business world under the guidance of Christian faculty with global experience.
+UNW's undergraduate business administration program prepares you to succeed in many areas of business, including accounting, management, healthcare management, entrepreneurship, finance, corporate strategies, marketing, business information systems, business law, and economics.
 This degree integrates a biblical worldview into business ethics and lays the foundation for you to work in any industry.

 You have the option to add a Master of Business Administration (MBA) degree to your experience at Northwestern by enrolling in the dual business administration degree plan.

 We require you to participate in an internship to help translate classroom lessons into practical work experience, with more than 60% of internships resulting in job offers.